cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 VDAF schemes achieve their privacy goal by distributing the computation of the aggregate among a number of non-colluding aggregation servers.
-As long as a subset of the servers executes the protocol honestly, VDAFs guarantee that no input is ever visible in the clear.
+As long as a subset of the servers executes the protocol honestly, VDAFs guarantee that no input is ever accessible to any party besides the client that submitted it.
 At the same time, VDAFs are "verifiable" in the sense that malformed inputs that would otherwise garble the output of the computation can be detected and removed from the set of inputs.

 The cost of achieving these security properties is the need for multiple servers to participate in the protocol, and the need to ensure they do not collude to undermine the VDAF's privacy guarantees.
-However, recent implementation experience has shown that deployment of these schemes is practical.
+Recent implementation experience has shown that practical challenges of coordinating multiple servers can be overcom.
 The Prio system (essentially a VDAF) has been deployed in systems supporting hundreds of millions of users: The Mozilla Origin Telemetry project [OriginTelemetry] and the Exposure Notification Private Analytics collaboration among the Internet Security Research Group, Google, Apple, and others [ENPA].

 The VDAF abstraction laid out in {{vdaf}} represents a class of multi-party protocols for privacy-preserving measurement proposed in the literature.
-These protocols vary in their operational and security considerations, sometimes in subtle, but consequential, ways.
-This document therefore has two important
+These protocols vary in their operational and security considerations, sometimes in subtle but consequential ways.
+This document therefore has two important goals:
-goals:

- 1. Specify the operational and security considerations for this class of protocols, including:

-    1. Which communication patterns are feasible, i.e., how much interaction between the client and aggregation servers is feasible, how and how much the aggregation servers ineteract amongst themselves, and so on.
+ 1. Providing applications like [PPM] with a simple, uniform interface for accessing privacy-preserving measurement schemes, and documenting relevant operational and security bounds on that interface:

+    1. General patterns of communications among the various actors involved in the system (clients, aggregators, and measurement collectors)
-    1. What are the capabilities of a malicious coalition of servers attempting divulge information about client inputs.
+    1. Capabilities of a malicious coalition of servers attempting divulge information about client inputs.
-    1. What conditions are necessary to ensure that a malicious coalition of clients cannot corrupt the computation.
+    1. Conditions are necessary to ensure that malicious clients cannot corrupt the computation.

- 1. Define an abstraction boundary that provides applications, like [PPM], with a simple, uniform interface for accessing privacy-preserving measurement schemes, while also providing cryptographers with design criteria for new constructions.
+ 1. Providing cryptographers with design criteria that allow new constructions to be easily used by applications

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.

-* Prio [CGB17] is a scheme proposed by Corrigan-Gibbs and Boneh in 2017 that allows for the privacy-preserving computation of a variety aggregate statistics.
+* Prio [CGB17] is a scheme proposed by Corrigan-Gibbs and Boneh in 2017 that allows for the privacy-preserving computation of a variety of aggregate statistics.
 The input is sharded into a sequence of additive input shares and distributed among the aggregation servers.
 Each server then adds up its inputs shares locally.
 Finally, the output is obtained by combining the servers'